MohammadAminNouri/powder-size-analyzer/README.md

 Python project for analyzing powder particle size distributions used in additive manufacturing and powder metallurgy.

+## Project Goal

+The goal of this project is to calculate and visualize basic particle size distribution parameters for metal powders used in additive manufacturing processes.

 ## Features

 - D10 / D50 / D90 calculation
 - Span calculation
 - Histogram plotting
-- Cumulative PSD curve
+- Cumulative particle size distribution curve
-- Powder quality interpretation
+- Basic powder quality interpretation

 ## Libraries